174 Ottery Road,

 Royal Cape Golf Club: There should be no surprise that Royal Cape, the oldest golf course in South Africa, oozes plenty of history and a long record of golfing achievements.
 However, keeping up with the times is also important to such a prestigious Club, and this it has successfully done.

-The tree-lined perimeter and adjacent railway line and roads, ensure that real estate is not much in evidence, and a natural environment is preserved throughout most of the course.
+The tree-lined perimeter and adjacent railway line and roads, ensure that any housing is not much in evidence, and a natural environment is preserved throughout most of the course.
 While walking the pleasantly tree-lined fairways you can enjoy many fine views onto Table Mountain, away to the west.

 Must book in advance.
 Proof of handicap / club membership required.